protco-tech/protco_docs/bluetooth/mesh/sigmesh_node_network_specification.md

 - Broadcast capability description

 Short broadcast: default broadcast, unicast transmission load capacity of up to 31 bytes, BLE4.0 and above support default broadcast packets.

 Long broadcast: extended broadcast, with a maximum transmission load of 255 bytes per packet.
 BLE5.0 supports extended broadcast packets.

 When the value is 1, it indicates support for long and short broadcasts, and when the value is 0, it indicates support for only short broadcasts.
+Long broadcasts are mainly used for OTA upgrades, which can greatly improve the upgrade speed.

 - Node type description